 A long path is called \emph{$\ell$-reducible} if it contains a long subpath of length at most $\ell$.
 A long path is called \emph{$\ell$-quasi-reducible} if it is $\ell$-shortly congruent to an $\ell$-reducible path.
 Then $\MH_{2,k}(G) = 0$ for any $k > \ell$ if and only if the following condition is satisfied (Theorem~\ref{th:vanishing}):

 \begin{itemize} \item[$(\mathcal{V}_\ell)$] \it Any two shortest paths connecting the same vertices are $\ell$-shortly congruent, and any long path is $\ell$-quasi-reducible. \end{itemize}

 A long path is called minimal if all of its proper subpaths are shortest.
-To verify the condition $(\mathcal{V}_\ell)$ for some digraph, it is sufficient to consider the shortest paths and minimal long paths.
+To verify the condition $(\mathcal{V}_\ell)$ for a given digraph, it is sufficient to consider the shortest paths and minimal long paths.

-Note that any diagonal digraph satisfies the condition $(\mathcal V_2)$ but this condition is not equivalent to diagonality.
+Note that any diagonal digraph satisfies the condition $(\mathcal V_2)$, but this condition is not equivalent to diagonality.
 For instance, the digraphs (an undirected edge means two arrows in opposite directions)

-satisfy $(\mathcal V_2),$ but they are not diagonal, because $\MH_{3,4}(G,\mathbb{Z})\neq 0$ (see computations in Examples \ref{example:computation1} and \ref{example:computation2}).
-Further we will construct a more conceptual example of a non-diagonal digraph satisfying $(\mathcal V_2)$ which is defined by a combinatorial triangulation of $S^1\times I$.
+satisfy $(\mathcal V_2)$, but they are not diagonal, because $\MH_{3,4}(G,\mathbb{Z})\neq 0$ (see computations in Examples \ref{example:computation1} and \ref{example:computation2}).
+Below, we construct a more conceptual example of a non-diagonal digraph satisfying $(\mathcal V_2)$, which is defined by a combinatorial triangulation of $S^1\times I$.

 Di and Zhang, together with the authors, studied a filtered simplicial set $\NN^*(G)$, called the filtered nerve of $G$, in \cite[\S 1]{di2024path} (see also \cite[\S 3]{hepworth2023reachability}).
 They considered the $\ell$-fundamental groupoid of a digraph $G$, defined as the fundamental groupoid of the simplicial set $\NN^\ell(G)$.
 Similarly, we define the $\ell$-fundamental category $\tau^\ell(G)$ of a digraph $G$ as the fundamental category of the simplicial set $\NN^\ell(G)$.
-We prove that for a digraph $G$ and a natural number $\ell \geq 2$,
+We prove that for a digraph $G$ and an integer $\ell \geq 2$,

 As a corollary, we obtain that the GLMY-fundamental group of a diagonal undirected graph is trivial (Corollary~\ref{cor:fundamental_diagonal}).

 It is known \cite[Corollary~4.5]{grigor2018fundamental} that $\pi^{\sf GLMY}_1(G)$ is isomorphic to $\pi_1({\sf CW}^2(G))$, where ${\sf CW}^2(G)$ is the two-dimensional CW-complex obtained from the geometric realization of $G$ by attaching 2-cells to all its squares and triangles.
 Therefore, we conclude that